longtongster/ml-project-template/README.md

 # Introduction

+A template for an ml project.

+Basic examples will be provided on tools that are used such as:

+- poetry for dependency management
-An example repo that uses poetry, developer tools like pylint/black/mypy but also mlflow and dvc.
+- developer tools like pylint/black/mypy
+- mlflow for experiment tracking
+- dvc for data versioning and pipeline

-The repo will use a Makeile to quickly execute repeated tasks.
+A Makefile to quickly execute repeated tasks.

-Everything will be containerized
+Everything will be containerized.

 ## Poetry